fridaysystems/inventory-presser/readme.txt

 = 12.2.7 =
 * [Added] Adds a new vehicle field to track the date entered.
 The meta key is `inventory_presser_date_entered`.
 * [Added] Adds a title attribute to the [iframe] shortcode we use to embed credit application forms on web pages for accessibility.
+* [Changed] Changes the tested up to version number to 5.7.0
 * [Fixed] Fixes a bug in the Hours widget where Monday would be highlighted as the current day during the last day of the prior week a dealership was open.
+* [Fixed] Updates a dependency https://github.com/indutny/elliptic

 = 12.2.6 =
 * [Changed] Changes the tested up to version number to 5.6.2.